chandruxp/evrythng-js-sdk/README.md

 This task will build the library by actually calling `grunt build` and if everything is fine it will attempt to do the following:

-1) `git tag` the current state of the repo with the package version that is indicated in the `package.json` file.
+* `git tag` the current state of the repo with the package version that is indicated in the `package.json` file.
-2) Upload all the compiled files to the correct S3 bucket, from where they will be copied to the CDN (Cloudfront).
+* Upload all the compiled files to the correct S3 bucket, from where they will be copied to the CDN (Cloudfront).
+* `git push --tags` to push your latest commits to GitHub alongside the generated tag.

 Currently, there are 4 files being deployed: